 For Human Resources-related questions not addressed below, supervisors should contact their HR Business Partners.
 For leave-related questions, employees may email email@example.com.

-What are the expectations for employees who telecommute during the COVID-19 outbreak?
+What are the expectations for employees who continue to telecommute?

 Telecommuting employees are expected to complete their job responsibilities as established by their supervisors and to work their regular total number of weekly hours.
 Supervisors may allow employees to perform work outside of regular business hours and must approve flexible work arrangements in writing (email) with the employee.

-Employees who continue to work in the building based on business needs and in consultation with their supervisors should take whatever technology and/or materials are needed to work remotely home with them on a daily basis.
+Employees who continue to work in the building based on business needs, and in consultation with their supervisors, should take whatever technology and/or materials are needed to work remotely home with them daily.
 Employees who need to take a sick day or wish to take a day off should request the use of personal leave as they typically do.